kmlawson/china-revolutions-mo3337/09seminars.md

     * X [Chen Duxiu and New Youth](https://www.youtube.com/watch?v=C8-Av-XGob4)
     * X [Bai Hua](https://www.youtube.com/watch?v=RabetsH7vPE)

-### To Review
+### Preparation

+* The reading is relatively heavy this week, please give the primary sources a close look over and don't forget to bring them to class - I would recommend printing them out as otherwise you may get frustrated jumping around in the online interface.

-- please review for this week's map quiz using the [online map](https://muninn.net/modules/mo3337/map/)
+- please review for this week's [map quiz](#maps) using the [online map](https://muninn.net/modules/mo3337/map/)
 - please keep reviewing your event flashcards.
 - choose your era for the semester: Late Qing / Republic / Sino-Japanese Conflict / Rise of the CCP and Civil War / Maoist China
 - start your essay research